Maps between relatively hyperbolic spaces and between their boundaries: Preliminaries on horoballs and relative hyperbolicity

-There are further consequences of uniform perfectness for shadow decorated spaces. \begin{proposition} If $(Z,\rho,\cB), (Z',\rho',\cB')$ are shadow decorated metric spaces, and $(Z,\rho)$ is bounded and uniformly perfect, then any shadow-respecting quasisymmetric embedding $h:Z\to Z'$ will have the exponents $\lambda_a, (a,r)\in \cB$, uniformly bounded away from zero and infinity. \end{proposition} \begin{proof} The uniform perfectness and boundedness of $Z$ implies $h$ is bi-H\"older~\cite[Theorem 3.14]{TV-80-qs}: there exists $\alpha \geq 1$ so that for all $x,y \in Z$,
+There are consequences of uniform perfectness for shadow decorated spaces.
+In the proof of Theorem~\ref{thm:boundary-to-inside}, we use the lower bound in the following proposition to get polynomial distortion of the extension of the boundary map to the inside. \begin{proposition} If $(Z,\rho,\cB), (Z',\rho',\cB')$ are shadow decorated metric spaces, and $(Z,\rho)$ is bounded and uniformly perfect, then any shadow-respecting quasisymmetric embedding $h:Z\to Z'$ will have the exponents $\lambda_a, (a,r)\in \cB$, uniformly bounded away from zero and infinity. \end{proposition} \begin{proof} The uniform perfectness and boundedness of $Z$ implies $h$ is bi-H\"older~\cite[Theorem 3.14]{TV-80-qs}: there exists $\alpha \geq 1$ so that for all $x,y \in Z$,

 Take $(a,r) \in \cB$, with corresponding $(a',r') \in \cB'$.
-By (uniform) perfectness there exists a sequence $(b_i)$ in $Z$ with $b_i \to a$.
+By (uniform) perfectness there exists a sequence $(b_i)$ in $Z\setminus \{a\}$ with $b_i \to a$.
 Applying Definition~\ref{def:shadow-qs}(3) with $b=b_i, c=a$ for all large $i$ we have $\rho'(h(b_i),h(a)) \asymp r' r^{-\lambda_a} \rho(b_i,a)^{\lambda_a}$, so

 Letting $i\to\infty$, we deduce that $\alpha \geq \lambda_a \geq 1/\alpha$. \end{proof}